 - Loss of income.
-If your employer won’t pay you for the time you’re attending court, or at meetings with your prosecutor, you are able to claim the lost wages or salary that you would normally have been paid.
+If your employer won’t pay you for the time you’re attending court, you are able to claim the lost wages or salary that you would normally have been paid.

 - Incidentals.
 Witnesses who have to travel interstate to give evidence will be paid a small amount for incidentals.

 - Other items.
-If you want to claim expenses for other costs as a result of going to court or a pre-trial conference, for example car parking, you must talk to your CDPP prosecutor before you incur any costs.
+If you want to claim expenses for other costs as a result of going to court, for example car parking, you must talk to your CDPP prosecutor before you incur any costs.